-General Education Requirement Fulfillment: Writing-centered; Arts & Humanities
+- General Education Requirement Fulfillment: Writing-centered; Arts & Humanities

+- Offering: Alternate years

-Instructor: Clark
+- Instructor: Clark

 A semester-long study of topics in Rhetoric.
 Topics and emphases will vary according to the instructor.
 This course may be repeated for credit with different topics.